mattdeutsch/mattdeutsch.github.io/_posts/2025-07-09-isnt-more-information-better.markdown

 ## A Less Contrived Example

 In practice, it's rarely this straightforward to determine when a piece of data is or is not "irrelevant", and we usually make mistakes on the side of sharing too much data between systems instead of too little.
-As a young engineer, this is something I generally didn't worry about or consider really at all, so I wrote a lot of code that looks like the following, less contrived, bad example.
+As a young engineer, this is something I rarely worried about or considered at all, so I wrote a lot of code that looks like the following, less contrived, bad example.

 Suppose you need to write a function that calculates a user's age based on their date of birth.
 What's wrong with the following code?